EXPRESSIVE ARTS THERAPY

 The Center for Creative Arts Therapy Training Programs also offers CEUs for Registered Expressive Arts Therapists, Registered Drama Therapists and mental health professionals.

 Expressive Arts Therapy

 The Center for Creative Arts Therapy offers coursework required by the International Expressive Arts Therapy Association (IEATA) for the Registered Expressive Arts Therapy credential.
-These include the following (17 credits total needed):
+These include the following 15 credits: